Uzaaft/git-extend/README.md

-# git-extend-
+# git-extend
-A repository of useful git extensions
+A git-get and git-list clone written in rust.